The-Wishlist-Co/docs/Emarsys/emarsysPayloadSchema.md

 ## Emarsys Payload Schema

 - **`key_id`** - ` string or integer` - Identifies the contact by their id, uid, or the name/integer id of a custom field, such as email.
-When id or uid is used as identifier, provide value in this parameter and specify the the actual id or uid in the external_id parameter. - `required`
+When id or uid is used as identifier, provide value in this parameter and specify the actual id or uid in the external_id parameter. - `required`

 - **`events`** - `array[`object`]` - The update event(s) in the batch.